Letisha Bereola anchors Action News Jax This Morning.

-Letisha Bereola joined CBS47/FOX30 Action News Jax in October 2014 as a reporter and was as currently Weekend Evening Anchor.
+She joined CBS47/FOX30 Action News Jax in October 2014 as a reporter and was weekend evening anchor before joining the morning team.

 Before moving to Jacksonville, Letisha worked at WALA FOX10 News in Mobile, Alabama where she was an anchor and reporter for three years.

 She started her career as a reporter at WCTV in Tallahassee, Florida.